nikita2273/BrainTeasers_ByUsing_Python/README.md

 # BrainTeasers_ByUsing_Python
-Test your knowledge with BrainTeasers, a fun and interactive quiz application built using Python with Tkinter.
-Answer a series of questions on various topics and track your score in real-time.
-Ideal for learners and quiz enthusiasts, it challenges your understanding and sharpens your skills.
+Test your knowledge with BrainTeasers, a fun and interactive quiz application.
+This Python-based application is developed using the Tkinter library.
+It presents a series of questions related to various programming languages, allowing users to test their knowledge.
+After completing the quiz, users receive a score based on their correct answers.
+This project demonstrates the use of Tkinter for GUI development and includes functionalities for creating interactive quizzes.

 ## Table of Content